Exteri0/Arcade/README.md

 #### Implemented Algorithm

-The algorithm implemented is a recursive algorithm called Minimax of Time Complexity O(b^d) where b is the branching factor and d is the depth. <br>
+The algorithm implemented is a recursive algorithm called Minimax. <br>

 The algorithm explores all possible future game states, assigns scores to each state based on the evaluation function, and selects the move with the highest score for the AI.<br>

 The score is based on which possible combinations could lead to a larger number of consecutive similar colored discs.<br>
 The player we want to maximize, in this case is the computer, is given a positive score and the Human player is given a negative score.